Application for Graduation

 Proof of Enrollment

-Students who are concurrently enrolled in units at another school their last semester must provide proof of enrollment after census date.
+Students who are concurrently enrolled in units at another school must provide proof of enrollment during their last semester after census date.
 If they withdraw from the course(s) after submitting the proof, they are obligated to notify the Registrar's Office and their graduation status must be re-evaluated.

 Reapply Graduation Application